 Try and stay consistent with your parenting schedule to provide your teenage children with a sense of routine and give them stability.
 For example, your children should know who they are staying with Monday-Friday, and who they are with Saturday-Sunday, if this is the parenting schedule you have decided on your co-parent.

 Like with younger children and divorce, your teenage children should be aware they are your number one priority, and their needs will always come first no matter what.
-For more advice, take a look at Onward’s guide to teenagers and divorce, a new app to help divorced and separated parents manage their shared expenses.

 You should definitely avoid badmouthing your co-parent in front of your teenage children as this is unhelpful and may ultimately only cause more problems in your family.
 Remember that teenager have minds of their own and they are no longer babies anymore.
 Teenagers are able to form their own opinions and make some decisions by themselves.